guhilling/cdi-test/docs/index.md

   https://github.com/guhilling/cdi-test/blob/82e6e4c8df5a952798c9f4e91558baec473ecbc9/integration-tests/pom.xml#L24-L45

-## First test
+## Some internals and first test.

 First the (not so) obvious: Don't forget to include a ``beans.xml`` for your tests or cdi won't find any of your testing components.
-However the test class itself is not a cdi bean but is created by junit.
-This is different from the version 1.x of cdi-test where the test case was created using cdi.
+However the test class itself _is not a cdi bean_ but is created by junit.
+This is different from the version 1.x and 2.x of cdi-test where the test case was created using cdi.

 The junit engine is extended with ``CdiTestJunitExtension``.
-The extension takes care of injecting cdi beans into the test.
-Again: The test class itself _is not a cdi bean_, so it is not possible to use every cdi feature like creating an event listener in it.
-Only ``@Inject`` will work and Qualifieres will also be honored.
+If you need to reference cdi components from your test case _you must use field injection_.
+Only this is supported by cdi-test: It will use weld to resolve a second instance of the test class and then copy the ```@Inject```ed fields to the test instance.
+So producer methods and qualifiers _will_ be supported.

+The creation of a second instance will be removed in the future (Issue #215).

 In the example below we let the extension resolve and inject the ``SampleService`` which is under test, into the test.